Find & Verify Someone’s Identity with a Picture.

 - Go to Social Catfish Reverse Image Search.

-- Upload the photo whose owner you wish to find out, then click Search.
+- Upload the photo of the person whose Facebook profile you wish to find out, then click Search.

 - Within minutes, you’ll receive a detailed report about the person you searched.
-This usually includes their personal info, social media accounts, job history, and criminal records if available.
+This usually includes their activity on Facebook and 120 social networks.

 Google is more than a keyword search engine.
 So far, it provides us with two methods for looking up a photo.
 Namely, Search image with Google lens, and reverse image search: